 Marist College offers a state-approved program leading to initial teacher certification in Adolescence Education: Spanish (Grades 7-12).
 Students seeking this certification are encouraged to consult with their academic advisor and the Coordinator of Adolescence Education in the Teacher Education Department.
 Because of the significant number of state certification requirements for this program, it is important that students seek such advisement early in their college careers, during the freshman year if possible.
-Education and related field requirements for Adolescence Education certification can be found on page 103 of this catalog.
+Education and related field requirements for Adolescence Education certification can be found on page 101 of this catalog.

-RE QUIREMENTS FOR A MINOR IN SPANISH LANGU AGE STUDIES Spanish Language: nine credits above the intermediate level 9 cr Civilization: Spain and Latin America 6 cr Literature: One course selected with advisement 3 cr TWELVE to FIFTEEN credits of the minor can also simultaneously fulfill the distribution requirements of Core/LS.
-SPAN 210-211 are required for Bilingual Hispanic students, but may be waived if the student has a solid background in Spanish.
-Total Credit Requirement for a Minor in Spanish Language Studies 18 cr RE QUIREMENTS FOR BILINGUAL EDUCATION CON CENTRATION 1.0 EDUC 140 Intro to Bilingual Studies/TESL 3 cr 1.0 SPAN 153 The Civilization of Puerto Rico OR SPAN 154 Civilization: Hispanics in the United States 3 cr 2.0 Optional: EDUC 441 Fieldwork in Bilingual Education/ English as a Second Language 3 cr Total Credit Requirement for Bilingual Education Concentration 6-9 cr
+REQUIREMENTS FOR A MINOR IN SPANISH LANGUAGE STUDIES

+Spanish Language: nine credits above the intermediate level\9 crCivilization: Spain and Latin America6 crLiterature: One course selected with advisement3 cr

+TWELVE to FIFTEEN credits of the minor can also simultaneously fulfill the distribution requirements of Core/LS.

+\ SPAN 210-211 are required for Bilingual Hispanic students, but may be waived if the student has a solid background in Spanish.

+Total Credit Requirement for a Minor in Spanish Language Studies

+REQUIREMENTS FOR BILINGUAL EDUCATION CONCENTRATION

+1.0 EDUC 140 Intro to Bilingual Studies/TESL 3 cr

+1.0 SPAN 153 The Civilization of Puerto Rico OR

+SPAN 154 Civilization: Hispanics in the United States 3 cr

+2.0 Optional: EDUC 441 Fieldwork in Bilingual Education/

+English as a Second Language 3 cr

+Total Credit Requirement for Bilingual Education Concentration